Is Naples safe to visit? A comprehensive safety guide

 Pickpocketing

 Petty theft is quite common in Naples, especially around the most popular tourist sights.
 Pickpockets often look out for unsuspecting tourists since they are easier targets for bag snatching.
 You'll have to do a bit of extra work to protect your personal belongings.
-We suggest taking the basic precautions of watching your surroundings and leaving expensive jewelry or tech at the hotel or in a Bounce luggage locker where they can't be stolen.
-Some petty thieves work in groups so be wary if someone is trying to distract you, since someone else might be stealing your stuff.
-To be extra safe, consider buying a slash-proof bag.
+We suggest taking the basic precautions of watching your surroundings and leaving expensive jewelry or tech at the hotel where they can't be stolen.

 Mugging

 Naples does have petty criminals, although most of them can be found in certain neighborhoods.
-If you're planning to venture outside of the main attractions always know where you are headed, and do some research before visiting a new place.
-Our safety advice is to not wear designer clothes or flashy jewelry since that'll make you an easy target for muggers.
-You should also avoid walking around late at night, especially in unsafe areas that have a reputation for crime.
+If you're planning to venture outside of the main attractions have an idea of where you are headed, and do some research before visiting the new area.
+We also recommend being extra aware when walking around at night.

 Scams